- Asian Student Union

 The Ultimate Frisbee team is a sports team for students interested in ultimate.
 We practice as a team and compete in games and tournaments against other schools.
 Everybody is welcome to play on the team and no experience is necessary to join.
 We will teach you everything you need to know.

 - Fall Season: Two open practices a week.
 Come out, play, and have fun.
 No commitment required.

 - Spring Season: This is our official season and we compete against other schools.
 We practice after school until 5:00 pm Monday – Thursday with games mixed in.
 There are no cuts, but you must be at most of the practices and games.
 Practices start around March.

 For more information about Ultimate Frisbee at DGS, please contact Mr. Sobczak.

 Radio club is an exciting opportunity for those who are into music, sports broadcasting, or DJing school events!
 As a club member, you have the unique opportunity of hosting your own weekly show on Downers Grove Superstation WDGC, 88.3 FM.
-The club meets once a month in D179 after school to discuss club events, radio shows, and other radio-related opportunities.
+We meet after school to discuss club events, radio shows, and other radio-related opportunities.
 Whether your interest in radio and music is casual, or you wish to seek a broadcasting related career, there's something for everyone in Radio Club.